 It took a few months to get there, but we finally gave FootGolf a whirl during the last week of summer break.
 Just like regular golf, you can reserve a tee time in advance, but we just headed over there and took the first slot available about 25 minutes later.
 While we waited to hit the White Course, which is set up for FootGolf as well as regular golf, we went over the “goals” of the game.
 Basically, it’s just like golf, but instead of using golf clubs to drive a golf ball down a course and into a small hole, you kick a soccer ball and aim for a 21″ hole.
 And the “tee” in FootGolf is about a five-foot space between two orange markers in the grass.

 The game description at East Potomac says it’s for ages 10 and up, but Sasha is only 8 and played along just fine.
-(2020 Update: Ages 5 & up can play).
+(2020 Update: Ages 5 & up can now play.)
 Like regular golf, you start with a long drive or big boot to get the ball far down the course, then keep kicking toward the hole as needed.
 Usually a couple of hard kicks are required, then lighter ones with more precise aim as you approach the hole.
 A scorecard is provided to keep track of everyone’s kicks if you’re all feeling competitive.
 You can go fast and run as much as possible to get in some extra exercise or just relax, take your time, and enjoy the views and company as you complete the course.
 East Potomac Park is the only place is the District with FootGolf (and one of five in the DC-Metro area), and the Washington Monument looms in the background as you make your way through the 18 holes.

 With the mercury rising (this week, anyway), it seemed like a good time to highlight an outdoor locale.
 Hains Point is one I keep in my back pocket for days when we just want to hang outside and let the kids run around in a pretty, peaceful setting.